verylargebox/VLBScrollView/README.md

 # Future Work

 Push a UINavigationBar out of the way on scroll
-Have a persistent header UIView.
+Have a persistent header on scroll.

 Improve the API; when constructing a new VLBScrollView enforce the precondition to set a datasource/scrollViewDelegate.
 Improve the API; make only the minimum implementation fall under the @required directive.